 As we depart the FCE, Taibo pulls me toward a glass door at the front entrance.
 Taped to it are three very official FCE memos on letterhead and rubber stamps validating Taibo’s signature.
 In the most pompous oficialista language, Taibo informs his employees that starting immediately, the heretofore private “executive” elevator, the “executive” dining room, and, of course, the “executive” parking lot have all been “de-privatized” and are now open for unrestricted use by the workers.
 “I did this,” he says.
 “My first three decrees.”

-Taibo is no newcomer to politics. he was attending college in 1968, when the Mexican government reportedly shot 26 student activists and jailed many more.
+Taibo is no newcomer to politics.
+He was attending college in 1968, when the Mexican government reportedly shot at least 26 student activists and jailed many more.
 In 1994, he was a campaign spokesman for the unsuccessful leftist presidential candidate Cuauhtémoc Cardenas, and he played a similar role in AMLO’s latest campaign.
 Taibo has been in the public eye since 1976, when he published his first book, Dias de Combate.
 It was the first in a series of nine crime novels starring the cynical but gold-hearted private detective Héctor Belascoarán Shayne—a half-Irish Mexican everyman who, when he wasn’t solving crimes, was being thwarted, harassed, and threatened by federal and state cops.
 Since then, Taibo has won the National History Prize, among others, for his history of communism in Mexico.
 He has written about Leonardo da Vinci; published a voluminous biography of Che that’s been translated into 28 languages; and written a biography of Pancho Villa, which has more than 1 million copies in print.

 He has also worked on documentaries for Netflix on Che, Villa, and Santana and is currently front and center in the adaptation of his Patria trilogy.
 “I’ve had to cut back on writing because the Fondo is taking up 15 hours a day,” he says.
 “But I have never been happier.
 I’ve already done 80 books, and I have another 40 in me.
 Right now, I’m working on a history of the Warsaw Ghetto uprising, and I found that it was really led by a young socialist Jew that history has mostly ignored.”